aroberge/avantpy/psf/proposals.md

 encouraged to either suggest an example or contribute code, the faster the project will be completed.**

-However, financial support for groups could be helpful in possibly two specific cases:
+While direct financial support is not requested, financial support could be helpful in possibly two specific cases:

 1. For groups that want to organize coding sprints to increase the number of exceptions being included in Friendly-traceback.
 If this project receives